 Redeeming your points for a Qantas Club membership generally represents poor value.
 For example, you’ll only get 0.57 cents per point value from using 70,000 Qantas Points for your $399 joining fee, which is well below the 2 cents that we value Qantas Points at.

 Qantas Business Rewards members can receive 20% off individual membership fees.
 However, it should be noted that the 4-year membership option is not available for Qantas Business Rewards memberships.

 You’ll receive your membership pack within 3 weeks or you can pay an extra $30 to get it delivered in 2-5 business days.

 You can join Qantas Club here.

 As a Qantas Club member, you’ll get access to the following lounges when your next onward flight that day is on a Qantas or Jetstar flight number.

-- Qantas Club lounges in major cities when travelling within Australia, like in Melbourne, Perth and Cairns
+- Qantas Club lounges in major cities when travelling within Australia, like in Sydney, Melbourne, Perth, Brisbane, Canberra and Cairns

-- Qantas International Business Lounges, like the Qantas Sydney International Business Lounge or Qantas/oneworld International Business Lounge Los Angeles
+- Qantas International Business Lounges, like in Sydney, Melbourne, Perth, Singapore, Auckland or the Qantas/oneworld International Business Lounge Los Angeles

 - Emirates Business Lounge in Dubai

 - Cathay Pacific Lounge in London Heathrow

 - Alaska Airlines Club Lounges in Los Angeles, Seattle, Portland, New York JFK and Anchorage when travelling on an Alaska Airlines flight, or connecting to or from a Qantas-operated international flight

 - Associated lounges in most international ports to which Qantas flies, but where there are no Qantas or partner airline lounges available

 You can bring a guest when travelling domestically on Qantas, QantasLink or Jetstar operated flights within Australia or New Zealand.
 Your guest does not need to be flying with you (or at all).